Cycling in Quebec: rides, trails, and stops at Carrera Café

 • 02

-Plains of Abraham A historic and panoramic loop in the heart of the city, between greenery and the river.
+Plains of Abraham A historic and panoramic loop in the heart of the city, between greenery and river.

 • 03